christinerosquist/sentry-katacoda/sentry-tutorial/step5.md

 ---

-Now rerun the application by running `npm start`{{execute}} in the terminal.
+Now rerun the application by running `npm start`{{execute}} in the terminal and click on the *Sample Application* tab.

 This will add a Breadcrumb of category **UsernameVariable** containing the given **username** in the **message** to any error event that passes through that part of our application!

 As our application breaks, we will receive a Sentry error event.
+Remember that it can take a while for the error to get captured.
 If you locate the corresponding Issue on Sentry.io you can scroll down to the **Breadcrumbs** section (*just underneath the Stacktrace*).

 A new Breadcrumb should have appeared, with category **UsernameVariable** just like we specified, and with a *Hello* **message** containing the specified username!
 Yay!